pwyq/CelesCraft/CelesCraft_Design_Plan.md

 Game UX: do it later

-Game System:
-+ Enhancement of Spaceships
+Game System:+ Enhancement of Spaceships
 			+ Exploration of Planets
 			+ Management of Planets

 ********************************
 	 BASIC INFO OF PLANETS